JVN2019/ICA_Linear_Report/README.md

 ## Preprocessing data
 Before apply fast ICA algorithm to estimate W, we first preprocessing our data.
 Pre-processing data in ICA is an important step, It will help you make the problem of ICA estimation simpler and better conditioned.
 There are two important pre-processing steps:
 The first is **centering**.
-This is a simple subtraction of the mean from our input X. As a result the centered mixed signals will have zero mean which implies that also our source signals s are of zero mean.
+This is a simple subtraction of the mean from our input X. As a result, the centered mixed signals will have zero mean which implies that also our source signals s are of zero mean.
 This step will simplify the ICA calculation.

 ```python
 # Centering Data